A Battle of Life and Death

 By Chang Moyang, Henan Province

 The words ofsay: “When you rebel against the flesh, there will inevitably be a battle within you.
 Satan will try and make you follow it, will try and make you follow the conceptions of the flesh and uphold the interests of the flesh—but God’s words will enlighten and illuminate you within, and at this time it is up to you whether you follow God or follow Satan.
-God asks people to put into practice primarily to deal with the things inside them, to deal with their thoughts, and their conceptions that aren’t after God’s heart.
+God asks people to put the truth into practice primarily to deal with the things inside them, to deal with their thoughts, and their conceptions that aren’t after God’s heart.
 The Holy Spirit touches people inside, and carries out His work within them, and so behind everything that happens is a battle: Every time people put the truth into practice, or put the love of God into practice, there is a great battle, and though all may seem well with their flesh, in the depths of their hearts a life-and-death battle will, in fact, be going on—and only after this intense battle, after a tremendous amount of reflection, can victory or defeat be decided.
 One does not know whether to laugh or cry” (“Only Loving God Is Truly Believing in God” in The Word Appears in the Flesh).
 Every time I read this passage from God’s words, I ponder the following: Is practicing the truth really that difficult?
 When people don’t understand the truth, they cannot practice it.
 Once they have understood it, wouldn’t they just act according to God’s will?
 Could it really be as serious as “in the depths of their hearts a life-and-death battle will, in fact, be going on”?
 It wasn’t until later, through my actual experience, that I had a taste that practicing the truth truly is not easy.
 What God said is the truth and is entirely in line with the facts; it is not even a little exaggerated.

 Some time ago, a gulf developed between me and the sister I was partnered with due to some disagreements over our duties.
 I felt that she was arrogant and looked down on me; so I sank into an incorrect condition.
 I began to subject myself to constraints because of her.
 I could not let go of it in my duty; I was submissive in my words and cautious in my actions to the point that, after a while, I would watch her expression when I was speaking or doing something, and I was not shouldering the burden of my work.
 I was living entirely in the darkness.
 I couldn’t extricate myself even though I knew that my condition was dangerous.
 In the midst of suffering, I prayed to God over and over again, and gradually I came to have God’s enlightenment and guidance within me: “It can’t go on like this.
 I should have a heart-to-heart talk with this sister and find a path of light.”
 I felt that I had a path to take and decided to open my heart to her in fellowship.
 But when I got to my sister’s door, I had a different thought: “What will my sister think when I talk about it?
 Will she say that there are too many little things on my mind, I’m too much of a hassle, too difficult to deal with?”
 As soon as I had this thought, it was as if I had seen that funny look in her eyes, that contemptuous expression.
 Suddenly, my courage just disappeared and I went limp, as if my whole body were cramping.
 Once again, God was guiding me from inside: “If you had a lot of private issues that you found difficult to talk about, it would be difficult to struggle out of the darkness.
 Would you be willing to continue on like that?”
 So I plucked up some courage again, and silently encouraged myself: “Be brave, be simple and open.
 Practicing the truth is nothing to be ashamed of!”
 But at the same time, a contrary feeling tugged at me: “Don’t say anything—she will probably think you’re okay.
 If you talk about it she’ll see through and look down upon you, thinking you have too many little things on your mind and she won’t like you anymore.”
 “Ugh!
 It’s better not to say anything, then!”
 As I once again wavered, God guided me again: “Being an honest person means you can’t be shy and fearful to lose your face!”
 God’s enlightenment excited me, but to my surprise, as soon as I gained a little bit of courage, Satan’s ideas once again welled up: “If you talk about it other people will know your true colors, and you’ll be miserable!”
 My heart suddenly clenched.
 It was in this way that my heart was pulled to and fro in a battle between positive and negative, black and white.
 I knew clearly: My not wanting to speak was a desire to protect my own face out of vanity and defend my dignity.
 If I carried on this way, my condition would not be resolved and it would have no benefit for’s work.
 Only seeking truth to resolve this issue would be beneficial for the work and be in line with God’s will.
 But the moment the thought occurred to me that as soon as she knew, she might see through me and think even less of me, I lost my courage to practice the truth.
 I felt that if I spoke out about my own ugliness, I wouldn’t be able to go on living!
 For a moment I became terribly upset, and my heart was in great pain as if being burned by a fire.
 This was as difficult as if I were facing a life-or-death choice, and I unwittingly burst into tears, and all there was to do was helplessly cry out to God in my heart.